 Sea of tiles

-The most important shots were from the final sequence in the film, starting at the point where V’Ger pulls the Enterprise into the chamber that houses the Voyager VI.
+The most important shots were in the final sequence in the film, starting at the point where V’Ger pulls the Enterprise into his central chamber.

-In the film, an orifice opens revealing the V’Ger island surrounded by a sea of tiles, which the crew walk across.
+In the film, an orifice opens revealing the V’Ger island surrounded by a sea of tiles, which the officers walk across.

-Following Dochterman’s instruction that the new shoots looked as if they could have been created in the 1970s was a challenge or Lebowitz:
+Following Dochterman’s instruction that the new shoots should look as if they could have been created in the 1970s was a challenge for Lebowitz:

 Lebowitz also realized that a hand-animated sequence wouldn’t have been perfect, so they removed particles that followed too perfectly a 3D path.

-The next part of the sequence showed the bridge that was connected to the front of the Enterprise‘s saucer section.
+The next part of the sequence showed the bridge that was connected to the front of the Enterprise saucer.
 Kirk and his officers walk out onto the saucer and toward the bridge.
 These shots were handled by Lee Stringer, who created tiny digital verions of the crew for the wide shot.